Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddVortexRpc.rst

         class AgentToServerRpcCallExample:
             def start(self):
                 # kickoff the example
-                # Tell the reactor to start it in 1 second, we shouldn't do things like this in
+                # Tell the reactor to start it in 5 seconds, we shouldn't do things like
-                # the plugins start method.
+                # this in the plugins start method.
-                reactor.callLater(1, self.runWithInlineCallback)
+                reactor.callLater(5, self.runWithInlineCallback)

                 # Return self, to make it simpler for the AgentEntryHook
                 return self